Financial Contrast: Realogy (RLGY) vs. The Competition

 Realogy (NYSE: RLGY) is one of 19 publicly-traded companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its competitors?
-We will compare Realogy to similar companies based on the strength of its profitability, valuation, institutional ownership, risk, dividends, analyst recommendations and earnings.
+We will compare Realogy to similar businesses based on the strength of its profitability, dividends, institutional ownership, analyst recommendations, earnings, risk and valuation.

 Profitability